waterstreamio/waterstream-gcp-terraform/README.md

 ./apply.sh
 ```

-It applies terraform resources in 2 steps - this is needed for proper initialization of monitoring
+It applies terraform resources in 2 steps - this is needed for the proper initialization of monitoring

 Output contains URLs for MQTT load balancer and Grafana console.